kubesphere/kubekey/README.md

   * `ebtables`/`socat`/`ipset`/`conntrack` should be installed in all nodes.
   * `docker` can be installed by yourself or by KubeKey.

-> - It's recommended that Your OS is clean (without any other software installed), otherwise there may be conflicts.
+> * It's recommended that Your OS is clean (without any other software installed), otherwise there may be conflicts.
-> - A container image mirror (accelerator) is recommended to be prepared if you have trouble downloading images from dockerhub.io.
+> * A container image mirror (accelerator) is recommended to be prepared if you have trouble downloading images from dockerhub.io.
 [Configure registry-mirrors for the Docker daemon](https://docs.docker.com/registry/recipes/mirror/#configure-the-docker-daemon).
-> - KubeKey will install [OpenEBS](https://openebs.io/) to provision LocalPV for development and testing environment by default, this is convenient for new users.
-For production, please use NFS / Ceph / GlusterFS as persistent storage, and install the [relevant client](./docs/storage-client.md) in all nodes.
+> * KubeKey will install [OpenEBS](https://openebs.io/) to provision LocalPV for development and testing environment by default, this is convenient for new users.
+For production, please use NFS / Ceph / GlusterFS  or commercial products as persistent storage, and install the [relevant client](docs/storage-client.md) in all nodes.

 * Networking and DNS requirements:
   * Make sure the DNS address in `/etc/resolv.conf` is available.
 Otherwise, it may cause some issues of DNS in cluster.
   * If your network configuration uses Firewall or Security Group，you must ensure infrastructure components can communicate with each other through specific ports.
-It's recommended that you turn off the firewall or follow the link configuriation: [NetworkAccess](./docs/network-access.md).
+It's recommended that you turn off the firewall or follow the link configuriation: [NetworkAccess](docs/network-access.md).

 ## Usage